DeC0rtez/SC_ChatBot/README.md

 * Working Clojure REPL on system
 * Alternatively access to an online REPL such as [repl.it](https://repl.it/)

+## Installation
+* No installation required.
+* All features of the code can be used directly from a .clj file in a REPL.

 ## Usage
-* No installation required.
-All features of the code can be used directly from a .clj file in a REPL.
 * To start the chatbot in REPL, run the chatbot_v1.clj file and type: (chatbot) to run the function.
 * Once the chatbot has taken your name and you have selected a park to ask questions about, you can ask questions about the selected park.
 The ChatBot will check the input, identify what the user is asking about and generate a coherent response.
 * To end the conversation with the chatbot by typing one of the following words: end, stop, bye, goodbye and farewell. (works only after username and park have been chosen.)